jaybhanushali3166/me/_posts/2020-08-08-write-ahead-logs.md

 # tags: [cloud, case-study]
 ---

-# Understanding Write-Ahead Logs (WALs)

-## The Foundation of Reliable Systems

 Modern distributed systems need to ensure **reliability**, **durability**, and **consistency** across crashes, delays, and replication.
 Whether you're working with databases like **PostgreSQL**, message brokers like **Kafka**, or document stores like **MongoDB**, there's one technique that underpins them all: the **Write-Ahead Log (WAL)**.

-This article explains what WALs are, why they're essential, and how they’re implemented across systems.
+We will quickly see, why they're essential, and how they’re implemented across systems.

----

 ## What Is a Write-Ahead Log?